rubenvereecken/pokemongo-api/README.md

 | Upgrade a Pokemon's CP                           | upgradePokemon(pokemon) |
 | Choose player's team - `BLUE`,`RED`, or `YELLOW`.| setPlayerTeam(team) |

 Every method has been tested locally.
-Automated units tests are needed.
+Automated units tests are needed, and are currently in the works.
 Pull requests are encouraged.

 ## Demo
 `demo.py` includes a demo of the API.